 Our activity spreads across Facebook, Twitter, and YouTube.
-Facebook and Twitter data reported here are based on information collected between July 2021 and July 2022.
-YouTube data is cumulative.
-Our Facebook "likes" remained consistent.
-Our Twitter audience grew from 11,700 to 14,679 followers.
-This is huge!
-And, our YouTube views increased from 29,648 in 2021 to 30,655 views in 2022.
+Facebook and Twitter data reported here are based on information collected between July 2022 and July 2023.
 Taken together, we are growing at faster rates than most other sociology journals.
 For some social media venues, the journal has the largest following among other disciplinary journals.